Ukraine to give Vatican list of journalists illegally held by Russia – Zelenskyy

 “Russia aims to conceal its crimes against journalists,” Diachuk explained.
 “Journalists document Russia’s crimes, and Russia wants to prevent this information from spreading globally.
 We lack a mechanism for exchanging imprisoned civilians similar to POW swaps, creating a stalemate.
 We discuss their plight, but concrete action is lacking.”

-Diachuk highlighted that families and attorneys of unlawfully imprisoned journalists frequently cannot access to them.
+Diachuk highlighted that families and attorneys of unlawfully imprisoned journalists frequently do not have access to them.

 “The IMI has interviewed journalists who had been imprisoned by Russia.
 They say that the Russian troops occupying our cities had lists of journalists, activists, patriots, and prioritized purging these categories, which may be another evidence of the crime of genocide and warrants special international assessment,” Diachuk said.